-7 Good Habits To Pick Up This Fall
+7 Good Habits To Pick Up This Season

 Why wait for the new year to make a resolution?
-If you start now, you will have made some good habits before the end of 2018!
-Here are some ideas to pick up on this fall, such as drinking more water, taking time out of every day for self-care, and increasing your daily step count with a walk in nature.
+If you start now, you will have made some good habits before the end of 2020!
+Here are some ideas to pick up on this winter season, such as drinking more water, taking time out of every day for self-care, and increasing your daily step count with a walk in nature.